NevTrace-org/Easy-Connect/README.md

 - **Partnership announcements**: Collaborations with industry leaders.

 **Actions**:
-- Publish weekly articles authored by C-suite leaders.
+- Publish weekly articles.
 - Host LinkedIn Live sessions showcasing product demos.
 - Engage actively in blockchain and automation-focused groups.

 ### Telegram and Discord Qubic groups (English and Spanish)
 - **Product updates**: Announcements of roadmap and milestone achivements, new features and integrations.
-- **Technical deep dives**: Advanced discussions tailored to crypto-native audiences.
+- **Technical deep dives**: Advanced discussions tailored to Qubic-native audiences.
-- **Exclusive AMAs**: Direct Q&A with the development team.
+- **Exclusive AMAs**: Direct Q&A with the development and ecosystem Qubic teams.

 **Actions**:
 - Partner with existing Qubic community leaders to increase engagement.